veo-labs/openveo-core/docs/developers/back-end.md

 </html>
 ```

 It has dependencies on all AngularJS libraries and all AngularJS modules described by OpenVeo plugins.
-It also defines all core routes :
+It also defines all core routes:

 - **/be/login** to access the login page
 - **/be** to access the back end home page